satzlich/swift-rohan/documentation/typographic/bibliography.md

 - BibliographyEntry
   - intrinsic
     - citationKey: CitationKey
-    - (data about an article, a book, or something else)
+    - (data about an article, a book, or other source)

 - CitationKey
   - intrinsic
-    - text: String (subject to syntax constraints)
+    - text: String (subject to syntax validation)

 - Citation
   - intrinsic